 Human excrement (Humanure) can be composted in a special latrine, but it is a separate process for the dedicated and should not be included with garden compost.

 where the plants

 do the work

 The most practical construction for a domestic composting system is a fixed, E-shape structure of two containers side-by-side with removable front sections.
 This allows more rapid compost making, one is filled with layers of suitable material - it's best to make these layers at least 30cm deep with a mixture of material types.
 The second bin is to turn the first into, to keep it aerated and to adjust the moisture content if necessary.
 A third bin can be added to store the finished product or it can be bagged up.
-All three can be roofed over to give better control of the moisture content - too much rain will slow the process down and leach nutrients from the mature compost.
+All three can be roofed over to give better control of the moisture content - too much rain will slow the process down.
 If it's too dry, water or urine can be added, the latter contains Nitrogen to feed the micro-organisms, and Phospherous.
 A few layers of plastic on top of each heap keep in the moisture and heat.
 If the heap gets too wet and smelly try turning and adding some dry material, like straw or shredded paper.

 The contents of the conical plastic bins provided by some local councils should be turned as well.
 Lift the bin off, place beside the heap and refill.
 Add drier material or water depending on its condition.
 The compost at the bottom may be ready for use.